codam-coding-college/MLX42/README.md

     </div>
 </div>

-MLX42 is a performant, easy to use, cross-platform, minimal windowin graphics library to create graphical applications without having to work directly with the native windowing framework of the given operating system.
+MLX42 is a performant, easy to use, cross-platform, minimal windowing graphics library to create graphical applications without having to work directly with the native windowing framework of the given operating system.

 It provides primitive tools to draw textures onto the window as well as well as modifying them at runtime as they get displayed on the window.